DavideMammarella/USI-MSDE-Thesis-Code/.github/docs/README.md

 # Replicate Experiments

 ## Collect Simulations
-Experiments are performed offline. <br>
+Experiments can be performed offline. <br>
 The simulations are necessary, they are data collected by the simulator during autonomous driving. <br>
 The simulations used in the experiments are available on request. <br>
 Alternatively, they can be collected as follows: